 Unfortunately, a by-product of our massive commercial success is that we’re able to avoid the necessary emotional struggles of life and instead indulge in easy, superficial pleasures.

 There are things I love about my country.
-I don’t hate the US and I still return to it a few times a year.
+I don’t hate the US and I have chosen to put my roots down here after years of globetrotting.
 But I think the greatest flaw of American culture is our blind self-absorption.
 In the past, it only hurt other countries.
 But now it’s starting to hurt ourselves.